-Sport England invest in Active Oxfordshire as one of 43 County Sports Partnerships covering every part of the country.
+Sport England invest in Active Oxfordshire as one of 43 Active Partnerships covering every part of the country.
 Our focus is very much on inactive people, under-represented groups and the places where there are the greatest health inequalities.

 In terms of our Governance we will be Tier 3 Compliant as a new Charitable Incorporated Organisation (CIO) meeting the requirements of the Sports Governance Code produced by Sport England and UK Sport.

 Public Health team

 Active Oxfordshire works closely with Oxfordshire's Public Health team to ensure that physical activity stays high on the agenda to improve our county's physical and mental wellbeing.
 Public Health are a team of professionals whose role is to improve and protect the health of local residents.